Maya Deren: Early life

 In 1922, the family fled the Ukrainian SSR because of antisemitic pogroms perpetrated by the White Volunteer Army and moved to Syracuse, New York.
 Her father shortened the family name from Derenkovskaya to "Deren" shortly after they arrived in New York.
 He became the staff psychiatrist at the State Institute for the Feeble-Minded in Syracuse.
-Deren's mother was a musician and dancer who had studied these arts in Kyiv.
+Deren's mother was a musician and dancer who had studied these arts in Kiev.
 In 1928, Deren's parents became naturalized citizens of the United States.

 Deren was highly intelligent, starting fifth grade at only eight years old.
-She attended the League of Nations International School of Geneva, Switzerland for high school from 1930 to 1933.
+She attended the International School of Geneva for high school from 1930 to 1933.
 Her mother moved to Paris, France to be nearer to her while she studied.
 Deren learned to speak French while she was abroad.

-Deren enrolled at Syracuse University at sixteen, where she began studying journalism and political science.
+Deren enrolled at Syracuse University at 16, where she began studying journalism and political science.
 Deren became a highly active socialist activist during the Trotskyist movement in her late teens.
 She served as National Student Secretary in the National Student office of the Young People's Socialist League and was a member of the Social Problems Club at Syracuse University.

-At age eighteen in June 1935, she married Gregory Bardacke, a socialist activist whom she met through the Social Problems Club.
+At age 18 in June 1935, she married Gregory Bardacke, a socialist activist whom she met through the Social Problems Club.
 After his graduation in 1935, she moved to New York City.
 She finished school at New York University with a Bachelor's degree in literature in June 1936, and returned to Syracuse that fall.
 She and Bardacke became active in various socialist causes in New York City; and it was during this time that they separated and eventually divorced three years later.

 In 1938, Deren attended the New School for Social Research, and received a master's degree in English literature at Smith College.
 Her Master's thesis was titled The Influence of the French Symbolist School on Anglo-American Poetry (1939).
 This included works of Pound, Eliot, and the Imagists.
 By the age of 21, Deren had earned two degrees in literature.

+Deren was born into a Jewish family, but felt no affinity for her religion or culture.
+This most likely comes from her father identifying as agnostic.
+She was aware of issues happening around the world, so she looked to socialism as a cure.
+Socialism allowed her to merge her Jewish identity into a universalist worldview.